uhop/node-re2/README.md

 JavaScript supports UCS-2 strings with 16-bit characters, while node.js 0.11 supports full UTF-16 as
 a default string.

+### Property: `internalSource`

+Starting 1.8.0 property `source` emulates the same property of `RegExp`, meaning that it can be used to create an identical `RE2` or `RegExp` instance.
+Sometimes, for troubleshooting purposes, a user wants to inspect a `RE2` translated source.
+It is available as a read-only property called `internalSource`.

 ### Unicode warning level

 `RE2` engine always works in the Unicode mode.
 In most cases either there is no difference or the Unicode mode is actually preferred.
 But sometimes a user want a tight control over her regular expressions.
 For those cases, there is a static string property `RE2.unicodeWarningLevel`.